 Roommates are an important part of the residence hall experience.
-Most roommate relationships evolve successfully over time, especially when roommates demonstrate mutual respect and maturity in working out differences and communicate directly and honestly.
+Most roommate relationships evolve successfully over time, especially when roommates demonstrate mutual respect in working out differences and communicate directly and honestly.
 While it’s normal to have some anxiety about living together in new circumstances, it’s important to keep in mind that roommate relationships can be very rewarding and are a great opportunity for learning about oneself and others.

 Resident Education and Development (RED) staff will work with each set of roommates to develop a roommate agreement, a set of written guidelines about how that room will function.